 Breathing rate usually does not change with age.
 But lung function decreases slightly each year as you age.
 Healthy older people can usually breathe without effort.

 Risk of having high blood pressure (hypertension) increases as you get older.
 Other heart-related problems common in older adults include:

 EFFECTS OF MEDICINES ON VITAL SIGNS

 Medicines that are used to treat health problems in older people can affect the vital signs.
-For example, the medicine digoxin used for heart failure and blood pressure medicines called beta-blockers may cause the pulse to slow.
+For example, the medicine digoxin, which is used for heart failure, and blood pressure medicines called beta-blockers may cause the pulse to slow.